isc-jmichie/FHIRTOOMOP/README.md

 ### Step 3

 Click on add endpoint and select the core FHIR package to be hl7.fhir.r4.core@4.0.1.
 It should automatically propose the following url: /csp/healthshare/ohdsi/fhir/r4.
 Create the endpoint with the default settings.
+While the endpoint is created, check back at Part 1 if the FHIR to OMOP deployment is already created and complete step 4 of Part 1.

 ![image](https://github.com/user-attachments/assets/898bef78-83f2-4dc7-8155-61a70a37a60a)